-Five Ways to Keep Your Long-Haired Dog From Shedding All Over Your House
+How to Stop Your Dog From Shedding All Over Your House

 The popular dog breeds in most of the world are Labrador Retrievers, German Shepherds, and Golden Retrievers; they are all heavy shedders and dogs that require quite a bit of grooming.
-For those dog families lucky enough to own one of those dogs, and not willing to look for one of the hybrids or the less popular dog breeds that do not shed much, here are a few tips that will help you out.
+For those dog families lucky enough to own one of those dogs, and not willing to look for one of the hybrids or the less popular dog breeds that do not shed much, these five methods are sure to help.

 I know that many people end up with a large dog that sheds excessively but have no idea what the dog was going to be like at the beginning.
 A cute little Lab or Golden puppy does not have long hair, even a German Shepherd puppy looks deceptively easy to take care of.

 So if you do end up with one of these companions, what do you need to do?
 The most important answer is to buy a raking brush and deshedding tool and use them every single day.